-French Open will take place with spectator capacity that allows social distancing, say organisers
+French Open will take place with spectator capacity that allows physical distancing, say organisers

-Roland Garros chiefs insisted on Wednesday the French Open, delayed until September due to the coronavirus pandemic, will have fans attending even if they still have to abide by social distancing rules.
+Roland Garros chiefs insisted on Wednesday the French Open, delayed until September due to the coronavirus pandemic, will have fans attending even if they still have to abide by physical distancing rules.

 The clay court Grand Slam, which should now have been into its first week under its traditional schedule, was pushed back by four months because of the outbreak.